petershin/liferay-learn/docs/commerce/latest/en/order-management/order-rules.md

 ---
 # Order Rules

-You can use order rules to enforce conditions that the buyer must fulfil to continue checking out an order.
+You can use order rules to enforce conditions that the buyer must fulfill to continue checking out an order.
 To enable order rules,

 1. Open the *Global Menu* (![Global Menu icon](../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *System Settings*.